 Top Branch specialise in all aspects of tree work and are always happy to offer free advice and guidance on which services your trees or hedges would benefit from.
 See examples of our different services on our blog and in our gallery.

 Deadwood creates an important habitat for a wide range of wildlife.
-However, when trees are over vehicles, buildings or people, it is important to remove this for health and safety reasons.
+However, when trees are over vehicles, buildings or people, it is important to remove to avoid an injury or damage due to the dead limbs falling.

-This involves climbing throughout the crown of the tree and selectively removing branches.
-We select unhealthy and damaged branches first and always aim for a result with an even density throughout.
+This work is generally carried out by climbing with a rope and harness.
+We move throughout the crown of the tree and selectively remove branches.
+We select unhealthy damaged and crossing branches first and always aim for a result with an even density throughout.
 Crown thinning can increase light penetration through the canopy and can make branches less liable to failure.
+The specification for crown thinning is always given as a percentage, with a maximum diameter cut that we would make stated within the quote.

 Reducing the crown of a tree is a specialist job, which involves cutting back limbs of the tree to make the tree smaller, and/or a more appealing shape.
 We always aim to leave a tree looking natural when we do reductions, and reduce to growth points, where possible.
-This reduces the amount of epicormic growth (weakly attached fast reaction growth).
+This reduces the amount of epicormic growth the tree produces (weakly attached reaction growth).
+We give the specification for a Crown reduction in Metres from the tips, not as a percentage.
+We also state the maximum diameter cuts we will make when working on the tree.

 Crown lifting is the removal of the lower branches of the crown.
 This is either carried out to achieve greater access under the tree, more light to the area around the tree, or to open up a view beyond the tree.

 Pollarding is like a crown reduction, but much more severe.
 It involves cutting the tree back to stems as opposed to growth points, and should be repeated on a cycle to avoid the re-growth from snapping as they are often weakly attached.
-Pollarding is something we avoid, however is sometimes necessary when a tree out-grows its situation or has structural damage.
+Pollarding is something we avoid, however is sometimes necessary when a tree out-grows its situation or has a weakness of some description.

 We use a product called eco-plugs to safely poison stumps without damaging wildlife, pets or surrounding vegetation.
 This prevents stump regrowth.
 If the stump is in the way of building work, a lawn, a new tree being planted or creates a trip hazard we can grind the stump out using our stump grinder.
 This turns the stump into mulch which can be left behind or removed by us.
-Our stump grinder can access very tight locations and we are yet to find a stump that we can not reach!
+Our stump grinder can access very tight locations needing only 25″ access.

 When brambles, unwanted shrubs and trees have taken over a garden or a worksite, Top Branch can remove these to leave you with a fresh start either for a garden or a development project.
 We can take on site clearances of any size with our wide range of specialist kit.